 How I finally shed that embarrassment of over forty years ago.
 The change occurred after I became chronically ill.
 At first, I was embarrassed that I wasn’t recovering from what appeared to be an acute viral infection.
 Other people get sick and recover.
 What was wrong with me that this wasn’t happening?
 And so, there’s that first factor: I was holding myself to an impossible standard (impossible in the sense that I can’t control whether my body recovers from a virus or not) and this led to engaging in negative self-judgment.

 Then I had an experience that helped me shed that well-ingrained conditioning to so easily become embarrassed.
 I was in front of my house and a neighbor walked up and started chatting about the gardens on our block.
-After about ten minutes, I began to feel as if I were going to keel over if I didn’t sit down, but there wasn’t even a wall to lean against as there’d been in the hallways at work.
+After about ten minutes, I realized I wasn't able to keep standing up.

 This was the usual signal for negative self-judgment to arise, followed quickly by embarrassment.
-But instead, there was a turning in my mind and I reached out to myself with compassion.
-To my surprise, I heard myself saying, “I’m sorry but it’s hard for me to stand up for long periods so I need to sit down.”
+But instead, to my surprise, I heard myself saying, “I’m sorry but it’s hard for me to stand up for long periods so I need to sit down.”
 And, because there was no chair in sight, I sat right down on the cement sidewalk!
 Sitting on the sidewalk, I continued our chat even though she towered over me.
 I wasn’t embarrassed because I recognized that my intention was good—to take care of myself.

 For the first time in decades, I saw that, regardless of whether I make a good faith mistake (as I had with that chrysalis) and regardless of whether I act unconventionally (as I had when I sat on the sidewalk), embarrassment served no purpose.
 It didn’t ease my suffering and it didn’t ease that of others.
 This is my litmus test for evaluating thoughts and actions—do they ease or intensify suffering for myself and others.